AtTheRoot/ATR/src/content/ATRlicense.md

 `<SOFTWARE NAME>` Copyright (c) `<YEAR>`, `<ORGANISATION>`

-At The Root License Version Number: 1.0
+At The Root License Version Number: Beta 0.1

 Permission to use, copy, modify, and distribute this software and its documentation for any purpose, without fee, and without a written